top of page

 At first, I leaned into it.
 I’ve coached in various settings for years—I enjoy it and I’m good at it.
 Sure, I work on my professional development as a coach: reading, listening, taking workshops.
 But my real area of potential growth, my discomfort zone, has been on the business and marketing side.
 I saw that as an exciting opportunity to stretch and learn.

+Then I had some health scares this year.
+Nothing focuses the mind like mortality.
 Suddenly, the question wasn’t “How do I scale?” but “Why am I doing this at all?”

 I’m also realizing I want to build community—something my past careers provided naturally and I’ve been missing.
 That’s a good in itself.
 Good for me, good for others, good for a world that desperately needs a revolution of love.